JohnMVSantos/OswelM/README.md

-# OswelM
+# Oswell

-*Ordinary Systems of a Well Established Language Model* is the concept that a language model should not be limited to one system of a specific functionality (Natural Language Processing), it should link multiple systems such as Generative Pretrained Transformers and Vision Models to gather and process information to effectively communicate to the user the appropriate response based on their demands.
+*Ordinary Systems of a Well Established Language Library* is the concept of integrating machine learning models, generative transformers, and APIs providing specific functionalities or information to form one unified application that can handle several tasks that effectively communicate to the user the appropriate response based on their demands.

 # Python Training and Deployment
 *The following steps are guidelines to train and test Keras NLP or object recognition models in Python which will be deployed in the Java application.*